-Alg.
-1 summarizes the process of computing one frame of our simulation.
-The outer loop (lines 2-11) performs quasi-Newton iterations and the inner loop (lines 6-10) implements the line search.
+Algorithm 1 summarizes the process of computing one frame of our simulation.
+The outer loop (lines 2-11) performs quasi-Newton iterations, and the inner loop (lines 6-10) implements the line search.
 What is the extra computational cost required to support more general materials?
-With Projective Dynamics energies (Eq.
-1), we do not need the line search, because $\alpha = 1$ always works.
-Indeed, if we drop the line search from Alg.
-1, the algorithm becomes equivalent to a generalized local/global process, as discussed in Section 3 (which is unstable for non-Projective-Dynamics energies).
-Rejected line search attempts, i.e., additional iterations of the line search, represent the main computational overhead of our method.
-Fortunately, we found that in practical simulations the number of extra line search iterations is relatively small.
-For example, in the squirrel head example in Figure 2 using the polynomial material, we need only 4280 line search iterations for the entire sequence with 400 frames, 10 quasi-Newton iterations per frame, i.e., the average number of line search iterations per quasi-Newton iteration is only 1.07.
+With Projective Dynamics energies (Equation (1)), we do not need the line search, because $\alpha = 1$ always works.
+Indeed, if we drop the line search from Algorithm 1, the algorithm becomes equivalent to a generalized local/global process, as discussed in Section 3 (which is unstable for non-Projective-Dynamics energies).
+Rejected line search attempts, that is, additional iterations of the line search, represent the main computational overhead of our method.
+Fortunately, we found that in practical simulations, the number of extra line search iterations is relatively small.
+For example, in the squirrel head example in Figure 2 using the polynomial material, we need only 4,280 line search iterations for the entire sequence with 400 frames, 10 quasi-Newton iterations per frame; that is, the average number of line search iterations per quasi-Newton iteration is only 1.07.
 Even though in most cases the full step ($\alpha = 1$) succeeds, the Armijo safeguard is essential for stability; if we drop it, the simulation can quickly explode, as shown in Figure 3.

-4.2 Accelerating convergence
+4.2 Accelerating Convergence

 The connection between Projective Dynamics and quasi-Newton methods allows us to take advantage of further mathematical optimization techniques.
 In this section, we discuss how to accelerate convergence of our method using L-BFGS (Limited-memory BFGS).
-The BFGS algorithm (Broyden-Fletcher-Goldfarb-Shanno) is one of the most popular general purpose quasi-Newton methods; its key idea is to approximate the Hessian using curvature information calculated from previous iterates, i.e., x_1, \ldots, x{k-1} .
-The L-BFGS modification means that we will use only the most recent m iterates, i.e., x{k-m}, \ldots, x{k-1} ; the rationale being that too distant iterates are less relevant in estimating the Hessian at x_k .
+The BFGS algorithm (Broyden-Fletcher-Goldfarb-Shanno) is one of the most popular general-purpose quasi-Newton methods; its key idea is to approximate the Hessian using curvature information calculated from previous iterates, that is, $\mathbf{x}1, \ldots, \mathbf{x}{k-1}$.
+The L-BFGS modification means that we will use only the most recent m iterates, that is, $\mathbf{x}{k-m}, \ldots, \mathbf{x}{k-1}$, the rationale being that too distant iterates are less relevant in estimating the Hessian at \mathbf{x}k .